-[Visual Basic] Public Overridable Function GetChars( _ ByVal i As Integer, _ ByVal fieldOffset As Long, _ ByVal buffer2() As Char, _ ByVal bufferoffset As Integer, _ ByVal length As Integer _ ) As Long Implements IDataRecord.GetChars [C#] public virtual long GetChars( int i, long fieldOffset, char buffer2, int bufferoffset, int length ); [C++] public: virtual __int64 GetChars( int i, __int64 fieldOffset, __wchar_t buffer2 __gc, int bufferoffset, int length ); [JScript] public function GetChars( i : int, fieldOffset : long, buffer2 : Char, bufferoffset : int, length : int ) : long;
+[Visual Basic] Function GetChars( _ ByVal i As Integer, _ ByVal fieldoffset As Long, _ ByVal buffer() As Char, _ ByVal bufferoffset As Integer, _ ByVal length As Integer _ ) As Long [C#] long GetChars( int i, long fieldoffset, char buffer, int bufferoffset, int length ); [C++] __int64 GetChars( int i, __int64 fieldoffset, __wchar_t buffer __gc, int bufferoffset, int length ); [JScript] function GetChars( i : int, fieldoffset : long, buffer : Char, bufferoffset : int, length : int ) : long;

 - The zero-based column ordinal.

-- The index within the row where the read operation is to begin.
+- The index within the row from which to begin the read operation.

-- The buffer into which to copy data.
+- The buffer into which to read the stream of bytes.

-- The index where buffer is to begin the write operation.
+- The index for buffer to begin the read operation.

 The actual number of characters read.

 GetChars returns the number of available characters in the field.
 In most cases this is the exact length of the field.
-However, the number returned may be less than the true length of the field if GetChars has already been used to obtain characters from the field.
-This may be the case, for example, if the OracleDataReader is reading a large data structure into a buffer.
-For more information, see the SequentialAccess setting of CommandBehavior.
+However, the number returned may be less than the exact length of the field if GetChars has already been used to obtain characters from the field.

-If you pass a buffer that is a null value.
-GetChars returns the length of the field in characters.
+If you pass a buffer that is a null reference (Nothing in Visual Basic), GetChars returns the length of the field in characters.

 No conversions are performed; therefore the data retrieved must already be a character array.